ScottLogic/Technology-Carbon-Standard/pages/information/embodied.md

 Unlike employee or end-user devices such as laptops, server hardware can be highly customisable.
 The performance server, featuring more powerful CPUs, increased memory capacity, and higher energy consumption, results in a significantly higher carbon footprint across all usage locations – Europe, USA, and Japan.

 In contrast to employee and end-user devices such as laptops or smartphones, usage accounts for the largest share of emissions for servers, ranging from 56.7% for a base server operating in Europe to 84.6% for a performance server operating in Japan.
 Embodied emissions (primarily from manufacturing, with small contributions from transportation and end-of-life) range from 15.4% for a performance server in Japan to 43.3% for a base server in Europe of total lifecycle emissions.
-Transportation emissions are estimated based on product packaging weight, shipping mode, distance travelled and emissions intensity data, accounting for varying emissions associated with different transportation modes and routes based on the usage location.
+Transportation emissions are estimated based on product packaging weight, shipping mode, distance travelled, and emissions intensity data, accounting for varying emissions associated with different transportation modes and routes based on the usage location.

 The pie charts are also summarised in the table below.